vishwam-aggarwal/vish_i2cdev/README.md

-Lowest Level I2C Library for the Raspberry Pi Pico, implenents the most basic read and write functions from the I2C bus.
+Lowest Level I2C Library for the Raspberry Pi Pico, implements the most basic read and write functions from the I2C bus.